 Attack of the Killer Totumo Volcano Mud Bath

 We spend about 45 minutes burning in the hot sun waiting on the staircase.
-We chat with the American behind us in line, who I find out works at my alma matter.
+We chat with the American behind us in line, who I find out works at my alma mater.
 This is exciting enough to distract me from how hot and sunny it is on this stupid staircase for about 10 seconds.

 Finally, we make our way up to the top of the anthill and get a chance to peek into the volcano.